What is Anal Fistula?

 • Crohn’s Disease causes inflammation of the intestines and is the main cause of anal fistula.

 • Diverticulitis is another cause of anal fistula.
-It is swelling and infection in one or more diverticula that leads to fever, nausea, etc.
+Swelling and infection in one or more diverticula leads to fever, nausea, etc.

 If an anal abscess develops, the chance of anal fistula formation.
 The following are some risk factors for developing an anal fistula: